The 2K22 Tunguska

 Due

-never exported in the vast quantities seen with the ZSU-23-4P.
+quantities seen with the ZSU-23-4.
 Most

 former Soviet 2S6 and 2S6M systems were claimed by Russia, Belarus and